stellar-deprecated/docs/guides/anchor/4-compliance-server.md

       // up a customer by their Stellar account and return account information. accountDatabase.findByFriendlyId(friendlyId)
         .then(function(account) {
+          // This can be any data you determine is useful and is not limited to
+          // these three fields.
           response.json({
             name: account.fullName,
             address: account.address,